DDMeer/gemholm/_includes/sections/background.md

 <!-- background.md -->

+Over the past decade, significant advances have been made in understanding the interplay between computational efficiency and representational power.
+Traditional methods provided foundational insights, but they often suffered from scalability issues and limited adaptability to rapidly evolving environments.

 <div class="card pad tight">
   <!-- <h3>相关背景图</h3> -->
   <p class="text-2">Write a brief explanation here, which can be deleted.</p>